Criterion Closet: Mobile closet

-In 2024, the year of the company's 40th anniversary, Criterion announced that they had built a replica of their film closet in an 18-foot van that would then be taken on a road trip all throughout the United States.
+In 2024, the year of the company's 40th anniversary, Criterion announced they had built a replica of their film closet in an 18-foot van that would then be taken on a road trip all throughout the United States.
 Regarding the van's construction, Criterion President Peter Becker stated: "We had a big learning curve.
 From choosing a truck to designing the experience, [we made sure that it] wouldn't just be fun for the few minutes you're inside the truck but fun for the people outside, too."
 In addition to its replica closet, the van also has a screen constantly streaming Closet Picks videos.

 During the van's road trip, guests could step inside, take merchandise like a tote bag and "printed pocket guide," and make Closet Picks of their own.
-Reservations were not needed; each guest was allowed a maximum of three minutes inside.
-The van's selection included "every in-print edition from the Criterion Collection, including box sets, as well as all in-print releases from our Eclipse and Janus Contemporaries lines," and all titles were on sale for a 40% discount; guests could buy a maximum of three.
+Reservations were not needed, and each guest was allowed a maximum of three minutes inside.
+The van's selection included "every in-print edition from the Criterion Collection, including box sets, as well as all in-print releases from our Eclipse and Janus Contemporaries lines," and all titles were on sale for a 40% discount.
+Guests could buy a maximum of three.
 Upon the conclusion of their visit, guests had a photograph taken of them with their Closet Pick.

-The road trip began at the Lincoln Center in Manhattan during the 62nd installment of the New York Film Festival from September 28–29 and October 5–6.
+The road trip began at Lincoln Center in Manhattan during the 62nd installment of the New York Film Festival from September 28–29 and October 5–6.
 The van's New York City stop was densely packed according to Esquire: "Even though the weather was unforgiving, a staggeringly long line wrapped around the block, where fans had been waiting since 7:00 a.m. for a three-minute-long window to shop the movie lover's paradise."
 Annie Aguiar, writing for The New York Times, also reported waiting three hours and spoke with visitors who waited upwards of 10 hours in line, amid rainy weather, to make a Closet Pick; according to Aguiar, approximately 900 visitors came to the van during its two weekends in New York City.
 Some visitors camped out with folding chairs, as well as books and games, to mitigate their waiting times; The Cut, in their coverage of the New York Film Festival, captured a photo series of those in line.
 Afterward, the van embarked on a nationwide tour.

+In April 2026, it was announced that the Mobile Closet would be coming to Portland's South Park Blocks.
+The van parked across from the main entrance of the Portland Art Museum (PAM), from May 29–31, as part of the PAM's Center for an Untold Tomorrow (CUT) Cinema Unbound Week.